wqking/metapp/doc/tutorial/tutorial_metaclass.md

 #include "metapp/interfaces/metaenum.h"
 ```

-Define a class to reflect
+## Define the C++ class to reflect for

+Here is the class we are going to reflect for.

 ```c++
 class MyClass